How Do You Get to Long Island MacArthur Airport from Manhattan?

 What's It Like Training at Long Island MacArthur Airport?

-KISP is a Class C towered airport — the only Class C airport among the major NYC-area flight training fields.
-Class C airspace means radar service is provided to all aircraft, and you'll communicate with approach control in addition to the tower.
-This is a step up from the Class D airspace at Republic Airport (KFRG) and Essex County Airport (KCDW), and it gives student pilots experience closer to what they'll encounter at commercial airports later in their flying careers.
+KISP is a Class C towered airport — the only Class C airport among the major NYC-area flight training fields — with two runways (7,006-foot Runway 6/24 and 5,186-foot Runway 10/28) and scheduled commercial service from Breeze Airways and Frontier Airlines.
+Class C airspace means radar service is provided to all aircraft within a 5-nautical-mile radius from the surface to 4,100 feet, and you'll communicate with MacArthur Approach control in addition to the tower.
+This is a meaningful step up from the Class D airspace at Republic Airport (KFRG) and Essex County Airport (KCDW), where students only talk to a tower controller.
+At KISP, student pilots gain experience with radar vectors, traffic sequencing alongside Embraer and Airbus jets, and approach control communication skills that directly transfer to cross-country flying and instrument training at commercial airports later in their careers.

 Airspace